Win with the SortSmart Rewards Program

 Composting and recycling are worth the effort to protect the environment for future generations and extend the life of our Landfill.

-For more information about this program, or if you have a broken cart, contact Service Regina at 306-777-7000 or through the Online Request Form.
+For more information about this program, or if you have a broken cart, submit a Service Request.

 Oops!
 These items don't belong...